 The anthurium has one of the longest-lasting flowers on earth and it blooms for more than 250 days, so this means your anthurium will fill your indoor garden with colourful blooms for most of the year making them the perfect indoor flowering plants.
-An anthurium bloom lasts for 2-3 months on the stem and slowly loses all colour to fade way.
+An anthurium bloom lasts for 2-3 months on the stem and slowly loses all color to fade way.

 The name Anthurium is derived from the Greek words “anthos” and “oura,” meaning “tail flower.”
 Originally found in areas of the Andes Mountain range in Colombia and Ecuador, the colourful “flowers” of the Anthurium are actually modified leaves.
 The true flowers are the yellow cylindrical structures growing from the centre called an inflorescence.